Legendaddy (album): Singles

-"La Hora y El Día", the album's first bonus track, was released on February 16, 2023 alongside a music video directed by Venezuelan director Nuno Gomes.
-It peaked within the top five in Puerto Rico, the top 50 on the US Hot Latin Songs chart, and the top 90 in Spain.

 Other songs

 Four other music videos premiered simultaneously with the album's release: "La Ola", directed by Marlon Peña; "Zona del Perreo" and "El Abusador del Abusador", both directed by Fernando Lugo; and "Impares", directed by Nuno Gomes.
 To avoid the songs being leaked online during the filming of the music videos, dancers used in-ear monitors to listen to the tracks while the public and extras listened to a generic reggaeton drum pattern through speakers.
 12 of the album's tracks debuted concurrently on the US Hot Latin Songs chart, including "Zona del Perreo", "Uno Quitao' y Otro Puesto" and "Campeón" in the top 40 and "El Abusador del Abusador" in the top 50.
 In Spain, "Zona del Perreo" peaked within the top 80 and "Campeón", "El Abusador del Abusador" and "Uno Quitao' y Otro Puesto" within the top 100.
 Additionally, "El Rey de lo Imperfecto" reached the top 20 in El Salvador, where it was the 48th most-played song of 2022 in the country, with 1,730 spins.
-Visualizer videos for the tracks "Enchuletiao'" and "Campeón", both filmed during his farewell concert tour and directed by Marlon Peña, were released on November 23, 2022 and December 22, 2022, respectively.
+Visualizer videos for the tracks "Enchuletiao'" and "Campeón", both filmed during his farewell concert tour and directed by Marlon Peña, were released on November 23, 2022, and December 22, 2022, respectively.

-Tour
+Touring

 La Última Vuelta World Tour is Daddy Yankee's final concert tour.
-Comprising 83 shows, it began in Denver on July 25, 2022 and concluded in Miami on December 22, 2022, although more concerts are scheduled to be held in San Juan, Puerto Rico in 2023.
-The now-postponed January 6, 2023 show in Puerto Rico was originally going to commemorate 30 years of a shooting incident occurred on January 6, 1993, which frustrated his dream of becoming a professional baseball player but allowed him to focus entirely on his music career.
-These last concerts will be held at the Hiram Bithorn Stadium, ballpark of baseball team Cangrejeros de Santurce, of which Daddy Yankee is co-owner, shareholder and vice president of operations.
-His five concerts at the Foro Sol in Mexico from November 29 to December 4, 2022 matched Mexican band Grupo Firme's record for the most consecutive shows at the venue.
-Chilean concert production company Bizarro Live Entertainment reported that he became the first artist to sell out three shows in a single day at the Estadio Nacional Julio Martínez Prádanos in Chile after doing so in five hours.
+Comprising 87 shows, it began in Denver on July 25, 2022, and will conclude in San Juan, Puerto Rico on December 3, 2023.
+It was originally scheduled to end with three shows from January 6 to 8, 2023, at the Hiram Bithorn Stadium in Puerto Rico but, due to "logistics problems", these were postponed to the end of the year with two additional dates and the venue changed to the José Miguel Agrelot Coliseum.